 According to the scriptures, the festival of Navratri is celebrated 4 times a year.
 Both Chaitra and Shardiya Navratri fall once a year whereas Gupt Navratri falls twice a year.
 Chaitra and Shardiya Navratri are the most important ones of the four Navratris.
 On the other hand, the festival of Gupt Navratri is celebrated in the month of Magh and Ashadha.
 Every year Chaitra Navratri is celebrated from the first day of Shukla Paksha (Waxing Moon Period) of Chaitra month to the Navami Tithi.
-This year the holy festival of Chaitra Navratri will start from Saturday, April 2, 2022.
+This year the holy festival of Chaitra Navratri will start on Saturday, April 2, 2022.
 Chaitra Navratri 2022 begins with Gudi Padwa i.e. the Indian new year.

 On March 22, 2023, on the occasion of Chaitra Navratri, the worship of Maa Durga will be started with the establishment of Kalash.
 It is also called Ghatasthapana.
 After the establishment of the Kalash or Ghat, the holy festival of Navratri Puja begins.
 Know about the timing and method of Ghatasthapana (Kalash installation) on Chaitra Navratri-

 What is Ghatasthapana?